Show All Answers

 When the City receives new development applications, we coordinate with both TriCounty and Oncor to ensure the appropriate infrastructure is in place and can handle the additional development.
 In addition, these providers can then anticipate future consumption needs and work with Electric Reliability Council of Texas (ERCOT) and power generators in the state to generate additional output.

-If you’re a TriCounty customer, you can access their outage map by clicking here.
-For Oncor customers, you can access their outage map by clicking here.
+If you’re a TriCounty customer, access the Tri-County outage map.
+For Oncor customers, access the Oncor outage map.

 TriCounty customers can report outages by accessing this link and clicking Report Outage.
 Oncor customers can report outages to their Outage Report Page by clicking this link.